jimrollenhagen/pywhatauto/README.md

     year=2014
     watch=/home/username/watch/what/

-If you are just interested in specific artists you could add them like this:
+If you are just interested in specific artists you could add them like this.
+Note that regex must be prefixed with `@`:

     [WHAT-JAMS]
     site=whatcd